 No, there are no differences in the degrees.
 The title differences would depend on which faculty the psychology department is located in that particular university.
 To view the differences, looking at the individual modules provided by the courses would be a more accurate measure.
 Advice to students looking at studying psychology overseas is to only take up courses that are accredited by the recognised psychological society of that country.

 Only overseas university courses that are accredited by recognized established psychological societies of that particular country are recognised by SPS.
 Australian Psychological Society (APS), British Psychological society (BPS) and American Psychological Association (APA) are examples of such societies.
 This is to say that a degree programme offered by an Australian university that is accredited by the Australian Psychological Society will be recognised.
-If you are still unsure whether your course of study is recognised for SPS membership, please contact us with the following details of your course:

 Please note that for student membership, we only accept minimum degree or equivalent courses of study.